-CW: social anxiety, humiliation, dissociation, discussion of hell, discussion of institutionalization, psychoanalysis, psychiatric abuse, OCD triggers (executive function, sexual/romantic feelings, thoughts causing harm), torture, incontinence, gendered religious metaphysics, religious police, parental death, underage exposure to erotic media, masturbation, sexualization of peers, self-harm, imageboards, vomit, school punishment
+CW: social anxiety, humiliation, dissociation, discussion of hell, discussion of institutionalization, psychoanalysis, psychiatric abuse, OCD triggers (executive function, sexual/romantic feelings, thought-action fusion), torture, incontinence, gendered religious metaphysics, religious police, parental death, underage exposure to erotic media, masturbation, sexualization of peers, self-harm, imageboards, vomit, school punishment

 Click.